MiteshShah/miteshshah.github.io/resume/index.md

 * Responsible for various hardware and software acquisitions and implementations.
 * Extensive experience as Linux (Ubuntu, Fedora, RHEL, CentOS, Backtrack) System Administrator.
-* Expertise in Linux System installation, configuration, administration, troubleshooting, monitoring and the development and testing of backup and recovery methodologies.
+* Expertise in Linux Server/System installation, configuration, administration, troubleshooting, monitoring and backup & recovery methodologies.
 * Expertise in the support of fundamental technologies such as DNS, SSH, SFTP and FTP, TCP/IP, Samba.
-* Responsible for blocking various websites and content filtering using Squid and DansGuardian software.
+* Responsible for blocking various websites and content filtering using Squid3 and DansGuardian software.
 * Responsible for the implementation, administration and maintenance of company website hosted on local CentOS System.